COVID-19 Massachusetts Resources

 EBT for School Children (Pandemic EBT/P-EBT)

-- While schools are closed all school children will receive an additional benefit per child in school in the form of a P-EBT card for purchases of additional food.
+- With the return of school some families may still receive an additional benefit per child in school in the form of a P-EBT card for purchases of additional food.

 - For families with SNAP, P-EBT will be added directly to your family EBT card.